One Week in Jordan Itinerary

 Day 4 – Petra & Altar of the High Sacrifice

-Time for Petra!
+Time to visit Petra!
 The day we’ve all been waiting for!
 We woke up around 7, had breakfast at the hotel, and ordered a boxed lunch from the hotel.
 It was a lot of food that we all split up.
 We each brought 2 water bottles and ended up buying probably 2 more each while inside Petra.

 We drove to the free parking lot by the visitors center, but our hotel had a shuttle you could use as well.
 When you arrive you need to redeem your Jordan Pass to receive your entrance ticket into Petra.
 If you’ve purchased the 2 day pass like I did, you’ll get a ticket that you need to hold onto for the next 2 days.
 So don’t lose it!

-You’ll walk down through the Holy See and enter Petra with the most incredible view of the Treasury (al Kazneh), the most famous building in Petra.
+You’ll walk down through the Holy See and enter Petra with the most incredible view of the Treasury (al Kazneh), the most famous building when visiting Petra.
 Ok, most people will get to this point, take some amazing pictures, and then leave.
 Which is mind-blowing because Petra is HUGE!
 I had no idea.
 We spent 2 days there, but easily could have spent a few extra exploring so much more.

 For our first day, we hopped on some camels, which is one of the best things to do in Jordan if you want the full experience.
 We rode them to the Holy Tombs which were amazing.
 We stopped and hiked around here for about 30 minutes.
 Hop back on your camels and ride over to the Roman Temple, then up to the beginning of the trail to the Alter of the High Sacrifice.